BagaskaraRW/Data_Analytics_Bellabeat_Fitness_Company/README.md

 ```
 ![HourlyStep](https://github.com/BagaskaraRW/Data_Analytics_Bellabeat_Fitness_Company/assets/126551095/a1df063d-da18-457d-91ab-3d2781818dbd)
 ### Interesting Insight
+Total Steps as independent variable and Calories as dependent variable produce a fairly linear graph.
+It means that total step from user in a daily directly proportional to calories burned.
+However, total minutes of activity showed no relationship with calories burned.
+This could be due to the total minutes used representing 79% sedentary activity.
 ```
 ggplot(data = dailyActivity, aes(x = TotalSteps, y = Calories, color = TotalActivityMinutes)) +
   stat_smooth(method = lm) +